 Beth Jersey is responsible for payroll at Playworks.
 She has the distinct pleasure of making the entire staff happy at least twice a month.
-She brings more than 20 years of payroll and accounting experience, much of it in the corporate world, and is happy to work with an organization that makes a difference in children's lives.
+She brings more than 20 years of payroll and accounting experience, and is happy to work with an organization that makes a difference in children's lives.
 When she's not working, you can find her in her garden, taking long walks, reading mysteries or crossword puzzling.

 Sean Keelan began with Playworks in 2011 as a mid-year hire program coordinator in Baltimore; in 2012 he served as a Program Manager in Baltimore, and is now the Trainer for the Greater Baltimore Region.
 Sean is thrilled to bring his commitment to Youth Development, love for the game, and knowledge of Playworks to everyone he meets.
 Throughout his eight years in the field of Youth Development Sean has developed a love for collaboration and the cross-pollination of ideas.